-G. Travel
+I. Travel

 An approved travel request must be on file before your travel commences.
-To initiate a travel request and obtain a T-number, provide Kara Campbell or Chris Burton with the following information and documentation:
+To initiate a travel request and obtain a T-number, provide Libby Bruce with the following information and documentation one week prior to travel:

 - Dates of departure and return

 - Destination/s

 - An estimated budget

 - Purpose of travel, with documentation of the business nature of the travel